phockett/ePSproc/docs/doc-source/etc/installation_notes_051120.rst

 Note that the python version is optional here, and the latest version will be pulled on install if not specified.

 With specific (working) package versions: select from the various `*.yml` files under `/notes/envs`.
-These correspond to tested working environments.
+These correspond to tested working environments - see notes below for more details.